The Honest Starting Point

 What to Order Early

-The materials with the longest lead times — bricks, roof trusses, windows and external doors, structural steel — should be ordered the moment the design is fixed and planning permission is in hand.
-Waiting until you need them creates two problems: programme delay (the work cannot proceed until the materials arrive) and price risk (material prices can change significantly over a 3–6 month period).
+The materials with the longest lead times, bricks, roof trusses, windows and external doors, structural steel, should be ordered the moment the design is fixed and planning permission is in hand.
+Waiting creates two problems at once: programme delay because the work cannot proceed until the materials arrive, and price risk because material prices can move significantly over a 3–6 month period.

-In practice, this means ordering bricks and trusses at or shortly after contract signing.
-Order windows and external doors as soon as U-values and opening sizes are confirmed — not when the walls reach window-head level.
-If the specification requires a specific window system (aluminium, timber, PVC in a particular colour or profile), lead times can be 6–10 weeks.
-Ordering late is one of the most common and most avoidable causes of programme delay on residential projects.
+In practice, order bricks and trusses at or shortly after contract signing.
+Order windows and external doors as soon as U-values and opening sizes are confirmed, not when the walls reach window-head level.
+A specific aluminium or timber window system in a particular colour or profile can have 6–10 week lead times.
+Ordering late is one of the most common and most avoidable causes of programme delay on residential projects, and the one clients are most likely to underestimate.

 Buying Ahead of Programme

 For larger projects and developers running multiple schemes, buying materials ahead of programme and holding them in dry, secure storage can produce significant savings.
 Plasterboard, insulation, and timber can all be purchased at volume prices and held.
-The storage cost (typically £150–350/week for a small warehouse bay) is usually far less than the premium for emergency ordering or mid-project repricing.
+The storage cost runs typically £150–350 per week for a small warehouse bay.
+That is almost always less than the premium for emergency ordering or repricing mid-project.

-The discipline required for forward purchasing is accurate take-off quantities.
+Forward purchasing only works if your take-off quantities are accurate.
 Use the calculators on this site to confirm quantities before ordering.
-Under-ordering results in emergency top-up deliveries at premium prices; over-ordering results in surplus material that has to be credited or disposed of.
-Getting the quantities right before ordering is where the real money is saved.
+Under-ordering means emergency top-up deliveries at premium prices.
+Over-ordering means surplus material that has to be credited or disposed of.
+Getting the quantities right before you pick up the phone is where the real saving is made.

 Key Takeaways

 Build a complete budget that includes fees, utilities, VAT, scaffold, and contingency.
 Fix the design before going to tender.
 Agree a written variation procedure.
 Use a standard form of contract.
 Order long-lead materials early.
-The projects that run to budget are not the ones with the most luck — they're the ones with the most preparation.
+The projects that run to budget are not the ones with the most luck.
+They're the ones where someone did the groundwork before the groundwork started.